Transgender and Gender Non-Conforming (TGNC) Students

 To change your preferred name on campus records (class rosters, online course modules,

-campus IDs, diplomas, communications, housing materials, and more), contact the
+campus IDs, diplomas, communications, housing materials, and more), please update

 Some records require the student's legal name to be used, such as those mandated by